Am I required to live on campus?

-No. Please contact Campus Housing for more details.
+No. Please contact the Office of Residential Living for more details.

 What do I do if I missed the early arrival deadline?

-Please contact Campus Housing with your request.
+Please contact the Office of Residential Living with your request.
 Please keep in mind that your request may not be accommodated.
 If it can be accommodated, there is an increased fee for arrival.

 Is the Dining Hall open for early arrival students?

 No. The first meal of the semester for students with a meal plan is typically dinner the night prior to the start of classes.
 Please reference the Dining Hall website for their schedule.

 Office of Residential Living100 Harbin HallBox 571117Washington, DC 20057Phone: (202) 687.4560Fax: (202) firstname.lastname@example.org

 Office of Neighborhood Life1300 36th StreetWashington, DC 20007Phone: (202) email@example.com